This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Contact your healthcare provider if:

-- Your nose bleeds more than expected.
+- Your nose bleeds more than you were told to expect.

 - You have a fever.